jpluscplusm/dachs-cf-buildpack-guarddog/README.md

 $ fly --target dachs login  --concourse-url https://ci.dachs.dog
 ```

-When setting the pipeline on the team Concourse CI, we should set the `CREATE_BUILDPACK` var to "false" to run the remote integration test.
+When setting the pipeline on the team Concourse CI, we should use the `remote.yml` file which has sensible, non-secret defaults for running the tests remotely (such as not creating a buildpack).
 You should also override the standard global vars with suitable PWS test credentials, org and space.

 ```
 $ fly -t dachs set-pipeline \